Musk-max/puddle/module_1.md

 # Fusion d’une demande de tirage
 1)Under your repository name, click  Pull requests.

-2)In the "Pull Requests" list, click the pull request you'd like to merge.
+2)In the "Pull Requests" list, click the pull request you'd like to merge. (or make new pull request and create yours)

 3)If prompted, type a commit message, or accept the default message. and clik on pull request button